adi-mb/veriToken/README.md

 ### How can an attacker get a hold of your token/session id?
 There are number of ways an attacker can steal your identity:
 - Website stores authentication token or session id on the local storage or cookie which can be accessed e.g adding a zero iframe with your org domains to another web page.
-- Man in the middle - monitor connected local network traffic to intercept the token or seesion id sent in the HTTP header.
+- Man in the middle - monitor connected local network traffic to intercept the token or seesion id.
+- Malicious Browser addons.
 - Access your mobile phone storage.
 - Physically copy it.